franciscolh04/franciscolh04/README.md

 <div align="center">

-# 👋 Hello, I'm Francisco!
+# 👋 Hello, I'm Francisco! 🇵🇹

 **Welcome to my GitHub profile!**
-I'm passionate about coding, technology, and always eager to learn new things.
+I'm CSE student passionate about coding, technology, and always eager to learn new things.

 ---